 As a participant, you can:

-- Hear lectures from distinguished researchers in social and decision sciences and computational neuroscience
+- Hear lectures from distinguished researchers in social and decision sciences and language science and technology

 - Participate in labs and lab tours involving some of the latest technologies and research methods

 - Participate in panel discussions on the future of interdisciplinary mind and brain studies, as well as career and professional development in these fields.

 You should apply if:

-- You have a strong interest in social and decision sciences and/or computational neuroscience
+- You have a strong interest in social and decision sciences and/or language science

 - You are currently an enrolled undergraduate at any university or college